 There are some lovely marbled hearts over on Red Ted Art.

-Make some pretty flowers for your Valentine, with this transpiration experiment.
+Make some pretty flowers for your Valentine, using a simple transpiration activity.

-If you buy plain white flowers and place them in water and food colouring the plant transports the coloured water up its stem and into the petals by a process called transpiration.
+If you buy plain white flowers and place them in water and food colouring, the plant transports the coloured water up its stem and into the petals by a process called transpiration.
+In just a few hours the white flowers will be transformed.

-Can you draw around yourself and find where your heart is?
-Once you’ve done that you could add in veins and arteries to demonstrate how blood flows around the body.
+Ask children to draw around themselves to find where their heart is.
+They can then add veins and arteries to demonstrate how blood flows around the body.

-You could even write secret messages for your friends and see if they can work out how to read them.
+Write secret messages for friends and see if they can work out how to read them.

-Do you have any more ideas for us?
+Do you have any more Valentine’s Day science ideas for us?

 Leave a Reply